The Blood on Satan's Claw: Modern assessment

-In the years since its release, The Blood on Satan's Claw has earned a small cult following.
+In the years since its original release, The Blood on Satan's Claw has received critical praise.
+The film has also earned a cult following, largely owed to its frequent airing on network television which introduced it to a wider audience.
 In his 2010 BBC documentary series A History of Horror, writer and actor Mark Gatiss referred to the film as a prime example of the subgenre of "folk horror", grouping it with 1968's Witchfinder General and 1973's The Wicker Man, each films that revolve around superstitions and folklore of Britain.
-Gatiss was featured in a spoken-word adaptation of the film, alongside Linda Hayden (playing a different role to the one she played in the film), released by Audible.com in 2018.
+This has led to the film, along with Witchfinder General and The Wicker Man, as being described as the "unholy trinity" of folk horror films in critical circles.